hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ## Organization single sign-on

 Organization single sign-on (SSO) lets members sign in to an organization through an OpenID Connect (OIDC) identity provider.
-Customer-created Okta applications are the supported and documented integration.
-Microsoft Entra has been validated privately against the same connector but is not a supported provider, and there is no Okta Integration Network listing to install the integration from.
+Okta and Microsoft Entra are the supported providers, each through an application you create in your own tenant.
+There is no Okta Integration Network listing to install the integration from.

 Organization SSO is currently available only to organizations enabled by Hexpm's runtime SSO gate.
 It is optional and scoped to one Hexpm organization.
 It does not create accounts, add organization members, or assign roles.